• ER Wait Times

 About Gastric Bands

-It might seem that placing a laparoscopic gastric band around the stomach is the easiest and safest method available for weight loss.
-However, complications of lap bands include:
+Placing a laparoscopic gastric band around the stomach is a safe method for weight loss, but complications sometimes do occur.
+These include:

 • band slippage